 (i) Wind Direction: In keeping with the general law of wind motion, the winds move from H.P. to L.P. areas in this map.
-The winds over the subcontinent has predominently blows from West and South-West direction.
+The winds move from H.P. to L.P. areas in this map.
+The wind over the subcontinent has predominently blows from West and South-West direction.
 Specially over West and South India that is areas near Maharashtra, Andhra Pradesh, Karnataka, Tamil Nadu, SriLanka, Now India over Rajasthan, Gujrat etc., the wind blowing from West, South and S.W. directions mostly.
 However, over East and North East India and also North, the winds are blows from East and South-East direction.
 Near Puna, Meghalaya, Assam, West Bengal, J & K, U.P.,